JetBrains/guide/site/django/tutorials/django-docker/setting-up/index.md

 > **Note**: db.sqlite3 won’t be part of the production setup.
 Make sure to exclude it in the `.dockerignore` file.

-In this tutorial, [Docker Desktop](https://www.docker.com/products/docker-desktop/) on Mac is the primary platform used.
-However, Docker Desktop is also available for Linux and Windows.
+In this tutorial, we are using [Docker Desktop](https://www.docker.com/products/docker-desktop/) on Mac.
+However, it also has support for Linux and Windows.

 ![step5](./images/docker-desktop-hero-v2.png)